×

 Complexity of the Market: Including Demand Dynamics

 Market dynamism is another crucial aspect that Break-Even Analysis ignores.
-In the face of shifting market conditions, shifting consumer preferences, or shifting competitive pressures, the assumption of constant selling prices may not hold true.
+In the face of shifting market conditions, shifting consumer preferences, or shifting competitive pressures, the assumption of constant selling prices may not hold.
 Market demand can fluctuate in the real world, which can affect both prices and the amount of goods sold.

 Think about a new product that enters a crowded market, for instance.
-The business may initially set a specific price in order to draw clients, but as rival businesses react and clients respond, the price equilibrium may change.
+The business may initially set a specific price to draw clients, but as rival businesses react and clients respond, the price equilibrium may change.
 The break-even point is directly impacted by this change in selling price.
 Ignoring these market complexities can lead to estimates of a project's viability and potential profitability that are inaccurate.

 Challenges in Overhead Allocation: Effect on Accuracy